datahub-project/datahub/docs/how/updating-datahub.md

 ### Other Notable Changes
 - #10498 - Tableau ingestion can now be configured to ingest multiple sites at once and add the sites as containers.
 The feature is currently only available for Tableau Server.
+- #10466 - Extends configuration in `~/.datahubenv` to match `DatahubClientConfig` object definition.
+See full configuration in https://datahubproject.io/docs/python-sdk/clients/.
+The CLI should now respect the updated configurations specified in `~/.datahubenv` across its functions and utilities.
+This means that for systems where ssl certification is disabled, setting `disable_ssl_verification: true` in `~./datahubenv` will apply to all CLI calls.
+- #11002 - We will not auto-generate a `~/.datahubenv` file.
+You must either run `datahub init` to create that file, or set environment variables so that the config is loaded.

 ## 0.13.3